karmic-studio/loom-copy/loom-email-subject.md

-Hey (FIRSTNAME) are you interested in scaling (BUSINESSNAME)’s sales?
+Hey (FIRSTNAME) quick question, how have you considered scaling your sales in 2025?